History of Kombucha - Introduction.

 One day though, when we put our Scobies on window display and they saw them, they came in right away.

-They knew Kombucha from China home, but for them it was always Hongcha Jun, and not Kombucha.
+They knew Kombucha from China, their home, but for them it was always Hongcha Jun, and not Kombucha.

 Also in Korean "the word for kombucha is hongcha beoseo-tcha (버섯차), or “tea mushroom tea.” (here)